 Many landlords assume that transferring property to a company automatically qualifies for holdover relief.
 This isn't always the case.
 The rules are complex and depend on specific circumstances that many property investors overlook.

-What Is Holdover Relief for Property?
+Understanding Holdover Relief for Property Incorporation

 The short answer is: it depends on your specific circumstances.
 Holdover relief for property transfers to companies is governed by Section 165 of the Taxation of Chargeable Gains Act 1992, but it's not automatically available for all property incorporations.
+The key is understanding which relief actually applies to your situation.

-When Holdover Relief May Apply
+When Holdover Relief Applies

-• You transfer your property business (not just individual properties) to a company
+- You transfer your property business (not just individual properties) to a company

-• The transfer includes the whole business or a distinct part of it
+- The transfer includes the whole business or a distinct part of it

-• You receive shares in return for the transfer
+- You receive shares in return for the transfer

-• You control the company after the transfer
+- You control the company after the transfer

 For example, a landlord with 8 BTL properties generating £65,000 annual rental income might qualify for incorporation relief if they transfer the entire lettings business to a new limited company in exchange for shares.

-Conditions for Holdover Relief Property Transfers
+Conditions and Requirements for Relief

 To qualify for any form of holdover relief property transfer, strict conditions must be met.
 Missing even one requirement can invalidate the entire claim.